contributte/firewall/.docs/readme.md

 Firewalls can use Identity Validators to update data in Identity.

-You can achieve same funcionality if storage implements `\Nette\Security\IdentityHandler`.
+You can achieve the same functionality if storage implements `\Nette\Security\IdentityHandler`.
-Then firewall will use `sleepIdentity` and `wakeupIdentiy` functions instead of IdentityValidator.
+Firewall will then use `sleepIdentity` and `wakeupIdentiy` functions instead of IdentityValidator.

 Tracy Panel
 ----
-Library include own Tracy panel to show information about currently used Firewall and stored identity.
+The library includes its own Tracy panel to show information about currently used Firewall and stored identity.

 ![](tracy_bar.png)

-To disable default Tracy panel for Nette/Security add this lines to `config.neon`
+To disable the default Tracy panel for Nette/Security, add this lines to your `config.neon`.
 ```neon
 security:
 	debugger: false